top of page

 Eligibility: Applicants must be 17 by the program start date and should participate the summer before or after their senior year

-The program covers on-campus meals, on-campus room and board, and weekend activities.
-Students do have to pay for their travel to and from the program location, personal expenses, and medical expenses.
-Students should expect to work closely with faculty on specific research projects and to attend weekly seminars, participate in discussions, and go on field trips.
+This intensive 7-week summer program focuses on research.
+The research disciplines vary from year to year but generally focus on STEM subjects.
+The program covers on-campus meals, room and board, and weekend activities.
+Students do have to pay for travel to and from the program location, personal expenses, and medical expenses.
+You will work with faculty on specific research projects and attend weekly seminars, discussions, and field trips.

 Subject areas: Science and medicine